ingogriebsch/spring-hateoas-siren/README.md

 The media type for [Siren][] is defined as `application/vnd.siren+json`.

 ## Documentation
-A detailed documentation can be found [here][Spring HATEOAS Siren].

-A detailed documentation of public API of this module can be found [here][Spring HATEOAS Siren Javadoc].
+The reference documentation can be found [here][Spring HATEOAS Siren].
+The Javadoc API documentation can be found [here][Spring HATEOAS Siren Javadoc].

 ## Integration
 Please check section [Setup][Spring HATEOAS Siren Setup] of the documentation to understand how to integrate this module into your project.